Amirmadjour/Majlis/README.md

 - I was the frontend developer.

 ## My responsiblity:
-- Create reusable components using react and tailwind css.
+- **Creating Reusable Components using React and Tailwind CSS**
-- Fetch data and display it.
+Objective: Develop a set of reusable UI components to ensure consistency and efficiency across the application.

+**Fetching Data and Displaying It**
+Objective: Implement functionality to retrieve data from external sources and display it within the application in a user-friendly manner.

+- API Integration
+- State Management
+- UI Components
-- Ensure responsivity.
+- Dynamic Rendering

+**Ensuring Responsivity**
+Objective: Ensure that the application is fully responsive and provides a seamless user experience across various devices and screen sizes.

-- Communicate with the team.
+**Communicating with the Team**
+Objective: Maintain effective communication with the team to ensure smooth collaboration and project progress.

+**Regular Updates**
+- Meetings
+- Status Reports
+- Collaboration
+- Code Reviews
+- Knowledge Sharing
+- Feedback

 ## Teck Stack
 We followed the MERN stack: